c-dilks/pascal-cr/README.md

 # Mathographix

-Mathographixs: a collection of functions that map mathematical objects to visuals.
+A collection of functions that map mathematical objects to visuals.
 For example, a Pascal triangle modulo a fixed number:

 ![pascal](/img/sample.png)